neuvector/circleci-orb/README.md

 The registry_password is the login password of your private registry.

-Set up your vulnerability criteria to fail the build.
+(Optional) Set up your vulnerability criteria to fail the build.

 It will fail if the number of high or medium vulnerability found in your image exceeds the criteria.